gniftygnome/ductwork/README.md

 the easiest way to place Ductwork blocks is to start at the end of the duct (where it is delivering items) and work backward to the beginning (where it is receiving or collecting items).

+Ductwork blocks can be reoriented without breaking and re-placing them.
+See the wiki for more details.

+## Vanilla Parity Mode

+If you want Ductwork blocks to be limited to doing things you can generally do with Item Hoppers, there is a configuration option for this.
+See the configuration file (if on a server) or the Mod Menu page (if using the client's integrated server).
+This makes Ductwork a great option for server admins who want a pure Minecraft technical experience but also want the performance improvements of Ductwork's Ducts.

 ## For more Information and Examples